teuben/nemo/CONTRIBUTING.md

       git config --local remote.origin.url
           >>> git@github.com:YOURNAME/nemo.git

-None of these should be blank!
+None of these should be blank though!

 ## 2. Cloning your personal fork

-If you have cloned your fork
+If you have cloned your own fork

       git clone https://github.com/YOURNAME/nemo